jjvanzon/Circular-Language-Spec/constructs-drafts/from-spec/commands-construct-drafts/commands-construct-drafts.md

 `<< terminology >>`

-It’s *procedures* that are called.
-When you speak of calling an *object*, you’re talking about calling a procedure of an object (or a procedure of one of its sub objects).`
+It’s *commands* that are called.
+When you speak of calling an *object*, you’re talking about calling a command of an object (or a command of one of its sub objects).`

 `<< terminology >>`